 The Farm-Powered Kitchen™

-Your hosts for the Farm-Powered Kitchen™ program are the highly regarded Blue Hill, Stone Barns Center for Food and Agriculture and Chef Dan Barber, a James Beard Award winner and one of TIME Magazine’s “Time 100.”
-Together with Blue Hill’s kitchen team and Stone Barns’ expert farmers, the curriculum introduces students to the practices that link professional kitchens and ecological farms, and the strong ties between agriculture and cuisine.
+After completing the 6-month Professional Culinary Arts program, students take their education to the field.
+Your hosts: the highly regarded Blue Hill kitchen team, expert farmers from Stone Barns Center for Food and Agriculture and Chef Dan Barber, one of TIME Magazine’s “100 Most Influential People.”
+The curriculum introduces students to the practices that link professional kitchens and ecological farms, and the strong ties between agriculture and cuisine.
 You’ll gain firsthand experience in whole-animal butchery and discover how fresh heritage grains take baking to new heights.
 During your final day on the farm, Stone Barns farmers and Blue Hill chefs will share in dishes you have created from the morning’s harvest.

 - Application fee, uniform, tool kit, books and supplies